Driving Without a Valid Driver's License

 - A person without a motorcycle endorsement driving a motorcycle or a person without a car endorsement driving a car.

 - Individuals who have driver’s licenses that are suspended, revoked, or canceled but the police officer chooses to charge you with this statute as opposed to Florida Statute 322.34.

-A person who has a driver’s license that is suspended, revoked, or canceled will most likely be charged the next time under 322.34.
+A person who has a driver’s license that is suspended, revoked, or canceled will most likely be charged the next time under 322.34 in West Palm Beach.
 If you are convicted three times in five years for driving under a suspended, revoked, or canceled license, you will become a habitual traffic offender under Florida Statute 322.264 which is punished with a 5 year driver’s license revocation.
 Interestingly, an individual who has never had a driver’s license cannot be charged as a habitual traffic offender.
 See Crain v.
 State.